-The representative class action plaintiffs, M.R.L.P and S.A.T, are being represented by Maurice Law Barristers & Solicitors.
-Maurice Law has commenced a proposed class action against all health regions across the Province of Saskatchewan, the Federal Government, the Saskatchewan Government, as well as individual medical professionals.
-The further Amended Statement of Claim alleges that the Defendants:
+The proposed representative plaintiffs for Saskatchewan, M.R.L.P and S.A.T, are being represented by Semaganis Worme Lombard of Saskatoon, SK.
+A proposed class action has been commenced against all health regions across the Province of Saskatchewan, the Federal Government, the Saskatchewan Government, as well as individual medical professionals.
+The claim alleges that the Defendants:

 The first step in a proposed class action is Certification, which asks the Court to consider whether the action can proceed as a class action, and defines the class as well as the common issues to be determined on behalf of the class.

 If the Court certifies the action, all persons who fit within the class definition will automatically be included in the class.
 However, class members will be given the opportunity to exclude themselves from the proceeding if they choose.

 It is not necessary to “register” in order to participate in a proposed class action.
 However, we are keeping a database of potential class members so that if the action is certified or if there are any other material developments that require notice, you can receive direct notification.
 If you would like to be added to our database of known potential claimants, please complete the registration form below.